Back to Top

 Chemistry

 Do you see yourself developing new drugs?
+Learning how chemistry works in the body or in the environment?
 Working in the nuclear science industry or a forensic lab?
+Then, a Bachelor of Science in Chemistry might be the major for you.

-A Chemistry degree from Augusta University offers an experience like no other — one that can put your math and science skills to use and get you into a graduate program to solidify the career path you want.
+A Chemistry degree from Augusta University offers an experience like no other — one that can put your math and science skills to use and get you into a professional or graduate program to solidify the career path you want.

 Chemistry is for you if you consider yourself